 Why has my relative / friend who is also pregnant not been offered the vaccine?

-If you have been invited for a vaccination it is because you have been identified by your obstetrician or midwife as clinically vulnerable.
-Pregnant women with high risk medical conditions are being offered vaccination because their underlying condition may put them at high risk of experiencing serious complications of COVID-19.
+Pregnant women with high risk medical conditions are offered vaccination because their underlying condition may put them at high risk of experiencing serious complications of COVID-19.

 How will the vaccine affect women who plan to breastfeed or are breastfeeding?